jsmcnair/blog/content/blog/planning-a-homelab.md

 Lastly, I need to be able to create any number of experimental clusters for various purposes.
 These can be ephemeral in nature, but crucially they need to not impact the production cluster.
 I plan to use QoS to ensure that the production cluster is guaranteed resource and the experimental clusters are the first to be evicted.

-Having the abiliy to create multiple clusters allows me to:
+Having the ability to create multiple clusters allows me to:
 * optimise the use of available hardware,
 * create development versions of the production cluster to test changes before deploying them,
 * experiment with clusters in a way that might impact services running on them, without affecting the dependency services and infrastructure.